The neonatal intensive care unit (NICU): what is it?

 Depending on what medical support babies need in the NICU, there might be:

-- ventilators to help with breathing
+- machines to help with breathing

-- machines to give measured amounts of fluids and medicines to the babies through tubes going into their veins
+- machines to give measured amounts of fluids and medicines to babies through tubes going into their veins

-- special cooling beds to help reduce brain injury in babies who have had a difficult birth.
+- special cooling beds to help reduce brain injury in babies who have had a difficult birth

 Other large machines are brought into the NICU when they’re needed.
 These might include machines to: